PaddlePaddle/models/fluid/PaddleRec/ssr/README.md

-# Sequence Semantic Retrieval Model For News Recommendation
+# Sequence Semantic Retrieval Model

 ## Introduction
 In news recommendation scenarios, different from traditional systems that recommend entertainment items such as movies or music, there are several new problems to solve.